 - Initiating its automatic IP-blocking feature that’s incredibly useful for AdWords accounts.
-It picks up whether the IP is suspicious or not, based on criteria provided, and if so, blocks the ads from that IP address in real-time.
+It picks up whether the IP is suspicious or not, based on the criteria provided, and if so, blocks the ads from that IP address in real time.
 This means that the ads are no longer visible to the clicker.
 By automatically blocking whoever it is that’s doing the clicking, you’re reducing the number of times they’re able to click on your ads, saving you money immediately!

 - The algorithm also adds any fraudulent IPs across all of your campaigns, even if the fraud was detected in only one ad from a completely different campaign (this feature is optional and extremely useful).

-The Click Fraud Detection Algorithm monitors your traffic at all times, to give your ads the protection they need!
+The Click Fraud Detection Algorithm monitors your traffic at all times to give your ads the protection they need!

 There are algorithms and solutions out there, but none of them protect your ads as well as ClickCease’s Click Fraud Detection Algorithm, created by top minds, industry veterans, and creative thinkers.